 - Early Majority are pragmatics.
 They invest in technology when they see real benefits, and when someone has proven that it really works, the market is growing fond of it.
 Convenience and support are much more appealing to them than new features.
 They go to Radio Shack to buy a tablet and they choose iPad “because everybody has it”.

-- Late Majority is a group of technological conservatives.
+- A late majority is a group of technological conservatives.
 They approach innovations carefully, and only when the solution becomes a de facto industry standard are they willing to give it a try.

 - Laggards are very skeptical of innovations.
 If they could, they wouldn’t have changed a thing.
 The only reason they buy touch screen smartphones today is that they can no longer buy their favorite Nokias with big keys.
 The cloud in 2016?
 No kidding, there’s still time for that…